Roberto-batman/ComplianceChecker/readme.md

 ## Overview

-This project demonstrates the integration of Azure Document Intelligence and Language Services to create an intelligent compliance monitoring system.
+This project demonstrates the integration of Azure OpenAI Services to create an intelligent compliance monitoring system.
 The application processes documents and performs automated compliance checks against regulatory frameworks.

 ## Features